 • Writing and maintaining employee handbooks.

-Many small business owners take on tasks such as payroll, benefits management, hiring, and training instead of hiring a human resources generalist or bringing on a partner.
+Many small business owners take on tasks such as payroll, benefits management, hiring, and training instead of hiring an HR generalist or bringing on a partner.
 However, this can limit the business's ability to hire and foster great employees who help it grow.
 At some point, it makes more sense for the business owner to delegate these tasks.

 When should a business owner delegate HR?

-There’s no “rule” stating that a small business must have an HR team or manager in charge of human resources activities.
-But, most experts recommend bringing on a full-time human resource staff member when there are at least 10 employees within the company.
+There’s no “rule” that a small business must have a team or manager in charge of HR activities.
+But, most experts recommend bringing on a full-time HR staff member when there are at least 10 employees in the company.

 It’s not just about valuing your time, however.
 Creating a separate HR team can help increase employee engagement and foster an open, inclusive company culture.